Overview of search result ranking in SharePoint Server

 There are several ranking models in SharePoint Server that are optimized for specific cases.
 These ranking models provide an effective ranking of results without any further customization.
 A ranking model contains a collection of ranking features to calculate the rank score of a particular item, for example a document, in the search results.
 The type of content that is ranked determines the set of ranking features that the ranking model uses and the relative importance of these different ranking features.

-For the default search verticals Everything, Videos, Conversations and People, the search system uses the most appropriate ranking model automatically.
+In the classic search experience, for the default search verticals Everything, Videos, Conversations and People, the search system uses the most appropriate ranking model automatically.
 If you create your own search vertical, you can configure which ranking model to use for that vertical.

 SharePoint Server provides the following types of ranking models: